colinlouie/yb-cassandra-spark-word-count/README.md

 You should see the following as the output.

-Due to the parallel nature of Apache Spark, note that the row order may differ on each run.
+Due to the parallel nature of Apache Spark, the row order may differ on each run.
 The contents should be exactly the same though.

 ```
 +-----+-----+